-Their hour-long conversation took place via Zoom, as most things do these days, covering healthcare, community, education, job training, employment and accessibility.
+Their hour-long conversation took place via Zoom, covering healthcare, community, education, job training, employment and accessibility.

 As for what advances may be on the horizon, beyond driverless cars, there’s no neat answer.
 We are living in messy times.
 Americans’ focus should be on the long game, the two experts agreed.
 A new wave of disability awareness and advocacy work is looming.
 As it has since 1829, Perkins will be at the forefront of many of those changes.

 Every pillar of the ADA, from full participation to self-sufficiency, was part of the discussion.
 But the prevailing theme after three decades of this law seemed to be that people with disabilities are more independent, but less satisfied… because there is still more work to be done.

 Senator Harkin: From time immemorial, we talked about people with disabilities as having something wrong with them.
 But what was wrong was how we as society treated them.